MAP Estimators for Piecewise Continuous Inversion: Introduction

 \subsection{Structure of the Paper}

 \begin{itemize} \item In section \ref{sec:fwd} we describe the forward maps associated with the groundwater flow and EIT problems, and show that they have the appropriate regularity needed in sections \ref{sec:post}--\ref{sec:map}. \item In section \ref{sec:prior} we describe the choice of, and assumptions upon, the prior distribution whose samples comprise piecewise Gaussian random fields with random interfaces. \item In section \ref{sec:post} we show existence and uniqueness of the posterior distribution. \item In section \ref{sec:map} we define MAP estimators and prove their equivalence to minimisers of an appropriate Onsager-Machlup functional. \item In section \ref{sec:num} we present numerics for the groundwater flow problem.
-We consider three different prior models and investigate maximisers of the posterior distribution. \end{itemize}
+We consider three different prior models and investigate maximisers of the posterior distribution. \item \mmd{In section \ref{sec:concl} we conclude and outline possible future work in the area.} \end{itemize}